- Media Center

 OFID’s Ministerial Council gathers to set policy

-Vienna, Austria, July 6, 2017.
-OFID’s highest policy making body, the Ministerial Council, held its 38th annual session in Vienna, Austria, today to review the organization’s performance and set policy for the coming year.
-The Council elected to the chair the Republic of Ecuador, represented by HE Carlos Alberto de la Torre, Minister of Economy and Finance.
-He replaces the People’s Democratic Republic of Algeria, represented by HE Abderrahmane Raouia, Minister of Finance.
+Vienna, Austria, June 25, 2018.
+OFID’s highest policy making body, the Ministerial Council, has held its 39th Annual Session in Vienna, Austria, to review the organization’s performance and set policy for the coming year.

-The highlight of the Council’s public session was the presentation of the OFID Annual Award for Development to the aQ´on Jay Program of the Foundation for Integral Development (FUDI) in Guatemala.
-The program will receive US$100,000 from OFID in support of its efforts to improve maternal and child health and nutrition (see press release E19/2017).
+The highlight of the Council’s public session was the presentation of the OFID Annual Award for Development to the Bangladesh-based BRAC.
+The non-governmental organization will receive US$100,000 from OFID in recognition of its support for Rohingya refugees in Bangladesh (see press release PR27).

 The acting incumbent Chair, HE Dr Carlos Alberto Patricio Játiva Naranjo, Ecuador’s head of delegation and OFID Governor, Ambassador and Representative to the Vienna-based International Organizations, stated that environmental sustainability and the efforts required to help mitigate and adapt to climate change require “critical effort”.
 In line with this, he said: “OFID’s advocacy has been instrumental in fostering sustainable development, namely with regard to SDG 7 and energy poverty eradication.
 Although the progress achieved in 2017 for SDG 7 was mixed, we should all be very proud that OFID continues to exert great influence in the SDG arena.”